-In Figure 3 (top), we have identified and plotted the phase lag of the peak of the 134 computed CCF as a function of the STEREO A and B spacecraft separation.
-A CCF 135 was computed every 10^{-3} years and each CCF was computed using a window of 0.1 years.
-136 The phase lag was identified automatically by locating the peak in the CCF and all CCFs 137 were visually inspected to verify that the peak represented a pronounced maximum in 138 the distribution.
-The anticipated phase lag from equation (3) is shown by the dashed 139 line.
-To a first approximation, then the computed phase lag matches the simple formula.
-140 That is, the phase lag increases linearly with time.
-However, two obvious deviations are 141 apparent.
-Since they represent intervals where the phase lag appears to "pause" from 142 its trend of increasing, we refer to them as "lulls."
-The first is centered on Carrington 143 rotation (CR) 2061 (which spanned from September 10th, 2007 to October 8th, 2007, or 144 days 253 through 281), while the second is centered on CR 2069 (which spanned from 145 April 16th, 2008 to May 13th, 2008, or days 107 through 134).
-Both intervals encompass 146 approximately the same duration in longitude, $\sim 12.5^{\circ}$, corresponding to ~ 3.5 months or 147 101 days.
-Whereas the first has the appearance of a "pause," in the sense that the phase 148 lag holds steady at -45 hours before returning to its expected value, the second shows a 149 significant reversal in the trend of increasing lag: Where the predicted lag would have 150 been -90 hours, the computed lag was only -55 hours, a difference of 35 hours, or 19.4° in 151 effective longitude.
-152
+In Figure 3 (top), we have identified and plotted the phase lag of the peak of the 124 computed CCF as a function of spacecraft separation.
+A CCF was computed every 10^{-3} 125 years and each CCF was computed using a window of 0.1 years.
+The phase lag was identified automatically by locating the peak in the CCF and all CCFs were visually 127 inspected to verify that the peak represented a pronounced maximum in the distribution.
+The anticipated phase lag from equation (3) is shown by the dashed line.
+To a first 129 approximation, then the computed phase lag matches the simple formula.
+That is, the phase lag increases linearly with time.
+However, two obvious deviations are apparent.
+131 Since they represent intervals where the phase lag appears to "pause" from its trend 132 of increasing, we refer to them as "lulls."
+The first is centered on Carrington rotation 133 (CR) 2061, while the second is centered on CR 2069.
+Both span approximately the same 134 duration in longitude, $\sim 12.5^{\circ}$, corresponding to ~ 3.5 months or 101 days.
+Whereas the first has the appearance of a "pause," in the sense that the phase lag holds steady at 136 -45 hours before returning to its expected value, the second shows a significant reversal in the trend of increasing lag: Where the predicted lag would have been -90 hours, the 138 computed lag was only -55 hours, a difference of 35 hours, or 19.4° in effective longitude.
+139 In Figure 3 (bottom), we have plotted the value of the peak correlation coefficient at 140 that phase lag.
+Thus, until the spacecraft reached a separation of $\sim 75^{\circ}$, the correlation 141 coefficient exceeded 0.6 and, for the majority of the time remained near 0.8.
+Beyond